 So whilst I haven’t been to every single village in Hertfordshire, I reckon I have ticked off a good chunk!
 Now everyone knows I love a wonky house and a thatched cottage, but where can you even find them in Hertfordshire?
 Life seems to be all about the Cotswolds but let me tell you, there are lots of beautiful places away from here.

 I am not native to Hertfordshire but I have lived here for the past 3 and a half years and it looks to be where my life has settled now.
 I won’t lie, the transition from rural Northamptonshire to a new town just north of London was not the easiest.
-My therapy has been heading out of my odd little town and into the tranquillity of the countryside, on the search for the perfect place to live for myself and my husband.
+My therapy has been heading out of my odd little town and into the tranquillity of the countryside.

 Along the way I have found a number of little gems, and not necessarily ones you will see on other lists.
-For whilst there are a couple of well known and very gorgeous little villages around here, I prefer the hidden ones, the ones in which people live rather than visit.
+For whilst there are a couple of well known and very beautiful villages in Hertfordshire, I prefer the hidden ones, the ones in which people live rather than visit.

 A tiny village just a few miles from the bustling town of Hitchin, I am not talking about the large town up north, but the picture-perfect sprinkling of rose covered homes nestled within the central Hertfordshire countryside.
 I found Preston by accident, you see I like to take the back roads, and one time I drove back home from Ampthill in Bedfordshire, I stumbled across this village.